-Downsizing from our former fifth wheel to our small motorhome, we found our outdoor camping gear was too big for our storage compartments.
-So, we’ll show you how found RV camping supplies that are more conducive to our smaller fun-size RV lifestyle.
+Downsizing from our big 42′ fifth wheel to a small Class C motorhome, we found our outdoor camping gear was too way big for our tiny exterior storage compartments.
+So, we had to get rid of all of camping accessories and literally start over.
+We found new camping gear that’s more conducive to our smaller fun-size RV lifestyle.

 So, not sacrificing our amazing campfires under the ceiling of stars, we bought a much more compact fun-size propane fire pit that is easy to store and even carry to our neighbors’ campsite.
 We downsized propane tanks to a cute little one.

 So, for our large fifth wheel, we used a large portable propane heater with dual burner outputs.
-It’s perfect because of its’ automatic low oxygen shutoff system, accidental tip-over safety shutoff, heats up to 400 square foot and connects directly to two one-pound green propane cylinders or to a 20 pound steel propane tank cylinder w/optional hose.
+It’s perfect because of its’ automatic low oxygen shutoff system, accidental tip-over safety shutoff, heats up to 400 square foot.
+It connects directly to two one-pound green propane cylinders or to a 20 pound steel propane tank cylinder with optional hose.

 We used our portable propane tank for both, our large propane fire pit AND our large portable propane heater.
 Our first propane tank was a standard 20 pound steel propane tank cylinder which we took to any propane filling station to refill.

-Now, with our much smaller fun-size propane fire pit we opted for a smaller 5# steel propane tank cylinder which we also refill at any propane filling stations.
-But now, we only use our smaller 5# tank cylinder strictly for our fun-size propane fire pit.
+But now, we only use our smaller one gallon propane cylinder strictly for our fun-size propane fire pit.
 Isn’t it cute?
 It’s no bigger than a soccer ball and a lot lighter even with propane in it!

 Now, for our larger 20 pound steel propane tank cylinder we also bought a longer 12′ hose assembly and regulator so we could insert the hose through the slide (when the slide was open), connecting it to the portable propane tank with the regulator end and the heater with the other end.